Michael Cohen sues Trump Organization for millions in legal fees

 “This action arises from the Trump Organization’s failure to meet its indemnification obligations under a contractual agreement between the Trump Organization and Mr. Cohen, pursuant to which the Trump Organization agreed to indemnify Mr. Cohen and to pay attorneys’ fees and costs incurred by Mr. Cohen in connection with various matters arising from Mr. Cohen’s work with and on behalf of the Organization and its principals, directors, and officers,” Cohen’s attorneys wrote in a court filing Thursday.
 “These matters included multiple congressional hearings, Special Counsel Robert S. Mueller III’s investigation, and others.”

-They added that Cohen has “incurred millions of dollars in unreimbursed attorneys’ fees and costs” in addition to other amounts, which he “continues to incur…in connection with various ongoing investigations and litigation.”
+They added that Cohen has “incurred millions of dollars in unreimbursed attorneys’ fees and costs” in addition to other amounts, which he “continues to incur … in connection with various ongoing investigations and litigation.”

+The lawsuit comes as Cohen, on the heels of his explosive testimony to Congress last week, prepares to report to prison in May for a three-year sentence related to bank and tax fraud charges, campaign-finance violations and more.

+Cohen’s attorneys claimed that the Trump Organization initially honored its agreement through at least May of 2018.
+According to the court filing, by Jan.
+25, 2019, Cohen’s balance of unreimbursed attorneys’ fees and other costs incurred in connection with Cohen’s work “exceeded $1.9 million.”
+Cohen’s attorneys said he continues to accrue legal fees and costs.